artkonekt/concord/docs/entities.md

 - provide the essential functionality out of the box, and
 - make it easy to customize their basic behavior.

 As an example there is the `Product` model.
-It's defined in a *lower* layer, in the product **module**. *Upper* layers, like the final **application** will want to alter/extend it so that it doesn't break the basic functionality the module.
+It's defined in a *lower* layer, in the product **module**. *Upper* layers, like the final **application** will want to alter/extend it so that it doesn't break the basic functionality of the module.
 At its heart, that's what OOP is for.
 Is it that simple?

 ### Possible Entity Modifications